for-giobbe/phy/Primer on Inferring Divergence & Selection Regimes.md

-A powerful approach to molecular evolution comes from the comparison of the relative rates of synonymous and nonsynonymous substitutions: dN & dS). dN are the ratio of the number of nonsynonymous substitutions per non-synonymous site while ds are the ratio of the number of synonymous substitutions per synonymous site.
+A powerful approach to molecular evolution comes from the comparison of the relative rates of synonymous and nonsynonymous substitutions: dN & dS). dN are the ratio of the number of nonsynonymous substitutions per non-synonymous site while dS are the ratio of the number of synonymous substitutions per synonymous site.
 Synonymous mutations do not change the amino acid sequence; hence their substitution rate (dS) is assumed to be neutral with respect to selective pressure on the protein product of a gene (_n.b._ this assumption is heavily contested).
 Nonsynonymous mutations do change the amino acid sequence, so their substitution rate (dN) is a